 3-D Computer Visualization Meets Reality

-Chevron’s ability to forecast the performance of complex oil and gas reservoirs is gaining new clarity through the use of INTERSECT®, an advanced reservoir simulation tool developed in collaboration with Schlumberger Technology Corporation.
-In 2012, the simulator was deployed in key Chevron projects to assist with major business decisions and help maximize field production.
+Chevron's ability to forecast the performance of complex oil and gas reservoirs has gained greater clarity through the use of INTERSECT®, an advanced reservoir simulation tool developed in collaboration with Schlumberger Technology Corporation.
+The simulator has been deployed in key Chevron projects to assist with major business decisions and help maximize field production.
 Simulations can typically take days to run, but INTERSECT uses parallel computing to divide large problems into smaller pieces and solve them simultaneously in less time.
-It also uses unstructured gridding to depict reservoirs like 3-D jigsaw puzzles with hundreds of thousands of curvy cells, which improves forecasting accuracy.
+It also depicts reservoirs like 3-D jigsaw puzzles with hundreds of thousands of curvy cells, which improves forecasting accuracy.

 INTERSECT has been deployed in the giant Tengiz Field in Kazakhstan.
 Three miles (4.8 km) underground, the Tengiz reservoir is formidable: vast, hot, high pressure and laden with toxic gas.
 We are using the simulator to model the field's geologic and flow characteristics to help design a future expansion program.

 INTERSECT is a trademark of Chevron and Schlumberger Technology Corporation, Houston, Texas.